How to get a joint mortgage with a non-UK national partner or spouse

 - or "permanent residence status"

-Most mainstream lenders will stipulate a minimum of at least three years’ established residence in the UK.
+Most mainstream lenders stipulate a minimum of at least three years’ established residence in the UK.

-Many would-be borrowers are still at the early stages of establishing their visa status, but are keen to regain some of stability they’ve left behind, and get settled in a home.
+Many would-be borrowers are still in the early stages of establishing their visa status but are keen to regain some of the stability they’ve left behind and get settled in a home.

 A number of the clients who come to us have been turned down at the outset for their lack of residency qualification.
 But we can find lenders if other circumstances are favourable.